alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 ```

-After all of the data processing I ended up with a subsetted set of data that contained 4000+ bars that each had at least 50 reviews.
+After all of the data processing I ended up with a subset of data that contained 4000+ bars that each had at least 50 reviews.
 In total there were 800,000+ reviews that I could analyze.

 [pymongo]: https://api.mongodb.com/python/current/